rljson/io-test/README.trouble.md

 Date: 2025-03-08

-⚠️ IMPORTANT: On Windows, please check out the repo on drive C. There is a bug in the VS Code Vitest extension (v1.14.4), which prevents test debugging from
+⚠️ On Windows, please check out the repo on drive C. There is a bug in the VS Code Vitest extension (v1.14.4), which prevents test debugging from
 working: <https://github.com/vitest-dev/vscode/issues/548> Please check from time to time if the issue has been fixed and remove this note once it is